patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ```

 - `terraform init` initialize Terraform (where `main.tf` located) in your local machine (don't forget to `cd` into each terraform directory first).
+- `terrafrom validate` to check if all the syntax is correct.
 - `terraform plan` to see what resources will be created, authentication validation, and syntax checking.
 - `terraform apply` to create the resources.
 - `terraform destroy` to delete the resources.